scruplelesswizard/split-tests/README.md

 # split-tests

-_Github Action for splitting a test suite using [leonid-shevtsov/split_tests](https://github.com/leonid-shevtsov/split_tests)  into equal time groups for running in parallel._
+_Github Action for splitting a test suite into equal time groups for parallel execution._

 ## Introduction